ten7/handbook.ten7.com/_pages/05_howwedothings.md

 Here’s a cheat sheet for our most commonly used channels:

 * **\#attendance:** We use the Slack status function plus a check-in to this channel to let others know our workday presence.
 It’s a place to add extra detail about what you’re up to.
-Say hi when you start the day, note when you’re away from keyboard (AFK), back at keyboard (BAK), when you’re leaving to go a meeting, grabbing a cup of coffee or heading out for the day.
+Say hi when you start the day, note when you’re away from keyboard (AFK) for more than an hour, back at keyboard (BAK), and when you’re heading out for the day.
 * **\#general:** Mainly used for general company info and team reminders.
 * **\#random:** This is the distributed office water cooler; it’s used for, well, the most random things you can imagine!
 Check out what’s going on in #random when you’re working—there’s almost always something funny going on, and it’s a great chance to chat with and get to know other team members.
 * **Project channels:** Project channels are used internally to discuss work on client projects.
 If you’re working on client projects, you’ll be invited to each project’s channel.
 Channel names always start with an underscore before the project name.
 For example, **\#_pt** is the channel dedicated to Psychology Today.